konveyor/move2kube/index.md

    $ move2kube translate -s docker-compose
    ```
-1. Answer the questions and you will get the yaml files required for deploying the docker compose files in kubernetes inside the `myproject` directory.
+1. Answer the questions and you will get the yaml files required for deploying the Docker Compose files in Kubernetes inside the `myproject` directory.
 <p align="center">
 <script id="asciicast-bbcIy29E2eLyzdwSDsvmJED1C" src="https://asciinema.org/a/bbcIy29E2eLyzdwSDsvmJED1C.js" async></script>
 </p>